pthm/superagent-opentracing/README.md

 ```

 ## Usage
-By default the globalTracer is usedfor all requests, headers are injected into all requests for extraction by other services.
+By default the globalTracer is used for all requests, headers are injected into all requests for extraction by other services.
 This library does not handle extraction.

-Standalone tracing
+### Standalone tracing
 ```typescript
 const tracing = require('superagent-opentracing');
 const request = require('superagent');